thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 If we have a 3-tier system - frontend, backend and database - chances are, we will find a frontend team, a backend team and a database team inside the organisation.
 The system mirrors itself back on the organisation.

-We see this with long lived software in long lived organisations.
+We see this with long-lived software in long-lived organisations.
 It might be a bit expensive.
 It might not be the most efficient way of working.
-But, hey, it works and that is fine as long as it allows us to continue.
+But, hey, it works, and that is fine as long as it allows us to continue.

 Where all problems start is when management decides to reorganise things.
-They send one of those layers to another country, or they decide we do not need a database team - the database is done, isn't it? -, or management decides to reorganise the organisation in such a way that it is not compatible anymore with the architecture.
+They send one of those layers to another country, or they decide we do not need a database team - the database is done, isn't it?
+Or management decides to reorganise the organisation in such a way that it is no longer compatible with the architecture.
 However, the software will not allow that.
 It will reassert itself on the organisation.

 > We reorganised,
 >